How to Start an Affiliate Program for a Canadian Business

 - Think very carefully before reducing commission rates.
 The majority of affiliates will drop you or at least promote you less.

-- Don’t make ridiculous demands, like insisting your links be on the publisher’s homepage, or accusing people of copyright violation for common words (such as “Canadian”), or only allowing promotion of certain retail products.
+- Don’t make ridiculous demands, like insisting your links be on the publisher’s homepage, preapproving all posts that mention you, or accusing people of copyright violation for common words (such as “Canadian”), or only allowing promotion of certain retail products.

 - If you have an in-house program, place a log-in link on your website that’s easy for affiliates to find.